jamcarbon/GitHubRunners_AWS/README.md

-# Auto Scale Github Action Runners using Kubernetes, Terraform in AWS.
+# Auto-Scaling Github Action self-hosted Runners in AWS using Kubernetes and Terraform.

 This controller operates self-husted runners for GitHub ACtions on your Kubernetes cluster.
 Its going to upscale and downscale EC2 instances and pods depending on the pending jobs from GitHub actions, and push events.